 SENATOR BOB MENENDEZ'S STORY IS A QUINTESSENTIAL AMERICAN STORY.

-He grew up the son of Cuban immigrants in a tenement building in Union City and has risen to become on of 100 United States Senators.
-He is currently the Ranking Member of the Senate Foreign Relations Committee and served as Chairman in the 113th Congress.
+He grew up the son of Cuban immigrants in a tenement building in Union City and has risen to become one of 100 United States Senators.
+He is currently the Chairman of the Senate Foreign Relations Committee and served as Ranking Member in the 116th Congress.
 He has earned a national reputation for his international leadership in the Senate, which pairs with his long-time reputation as a fighter for New Jersey families who puts their economic security ahead of powerful special interests.

 Bob graduates from Union Hill High School in Union City, New Jersey and credits his teacher Gail Harper for instilling in him the confidence to overcome his fear of public speaking.